0x7030676e31/hephaestus/README.md

 python3 setup.py build_ext --inplace
 ```

-This will produce a `.pyd` file (a Python dynamic library) in the build directory.
+This will produce a `.pyd` file (a Python dynamic library) in the project directory.

 ### 3. Prepare the Execution Directory